 |Top||Skullcandy Crusher||Skullcandy Crusher Wireless Over-Ear Headphone - Black||Prime||Buy Now|

-And these are still considered entry level headphones by real audiophiles.
-Some of the best noise cancelling headphones start from $400 to thousands of dollars.
+And these are still considered entry-level headphones by real audiophiles.
+Some of the best noise-canceling headphones start from $400 to thousands of dollars.

 The noise cancelation would be questionable at best, non-existent at worst.